rubenfonseca/titanium-social/documentation/account_credential.md

 and numbers that is unique and paired with a secret to protect the token from being abused.
 You initialize account credentials using this token and secret token.

+### - AccountCredential.oauthToken

+The token used for the credential.
+[STRING]

+### - AccountCredential.oauthRefreshToken

+The refresh token used for the credential.
+[STRING]

+### - AccountCredential.expiryDate

+The expiration date of the credential.
+[DATE]